kjolley/BIGSdb_documentation/dbase_setup.rst

 * eav_field_icon

-  * Icon from FontAwesome to use on isolate info page for EAV fields.
+  * Icon from FontAwesome to use on isolate info page for sparsely-populated fields.
 Default 'fa-microscope'.

+* eav_groups

+  * Comma-separated list of category names that sparsely-populated fields can be grouped in to.
+If this value is set, a category drop-down list will appear when adding or updating sparsely-populated fields.

 * export_limit